voder-ai/eslint-plugin-traceability/docs/security-incidents/SECURITY-INCIDENT-2025-11-18-semantic-release-bundled-npm.known-error.md

 - `glob` (10.2.010.4.5) is affected by command injection when the glob CLI is invoked with the `-c/--cmd` flag (`GHSA-5j98-mcp5-4vw2`).
 - `brace-expansion` (1.0.01.1.11 and 2.0.02.0.1) is affected by a Regular Expression Denial of Service (ReDoS) issue (`GHSA-v6h2-p8h4-qcjw`).

 These vulnerable packages are *only* present inside the npm binary bundled within `@semantic-release/npm`.
 They are **not** part of the production dependency tree used by the published `eslint-plugin-traceability` package.
+The handling of this incident, and the distinction between dev-only risks and user-facing guarantees, is governed by the canonical security policy in the root-level `SECURITY.md`.
+This document provides incident-specific detail and links back to that policy rather than redefining user-facing guarantees.

 **Remediation:**